What is a Mission Statement?

 - We’re “Healthy Joe’s”, a health food store.

 Step 2) Who do you serve?

-We serve the people of the greater Youngstown area.
+- We cater to the residents of the greater Youngstown area.

 Step 3) What results can your customers expect?

 - Customers will receive only the freshest, healthiest, and 100% organic locally sourced food.

 Step 4) How will you accomplish these results?